olepoeschl/NQueensFAF-GUI/README.md

       - definitely N = 16 in < 1 sec

 ## Distributed
-      - currently testing for 23

-      - if succesfull, we will approach boardsize 24

-      - please contact us if you want to help and speed up the process :)
+      - test using board size 23 was successfull !

+      - currently: further developing of the client executable

+      - once everything works fine and we got a pretty looking program, we will upload it and start tests for even bigger board sizes

+      - STAY TUNED !

 ## Version 9:
       - REMARKABLE IMPROVEMENT!!! (~35%)